Miguel Gutiérrez (footballer, born 2001): Girona

 On 5 August 2022, Gutiérrez signed for Girona on a contract until 30 June 2027, with Real Madrid retaining 50% of his rights and a sell-on clause.
 He made his debut for the club on the first matchday of the 2022–23 season, replacing Valery in the 61st minute of a 1–0 away loss to Valencia.
 On 4 March 2023, Gutiérrez scored his first goal for Girona in a 3–2 league loss to his former club Getafe.
 On 11 December 2023, Gutiérrez scored against Barcelona in a 4–2 away victory, Girona's first ever victory against Barcelona.

 Napoli

-On 19 August 2025, Gutiérrez joined Serie A club Napoli signing a five-year contract for a reported fee of €20,000,000.
+On 19 August 2025, Gutiérrez joined Serie A club Napoli, signing a five-year contract for a reported fee of €20,000,000.

+International career

+Gutiérrez represented Spain at the under-19 level for the 2019 UEFA European Under-19 Championship in Armenia, in which Spain became the winners.

+In 2024, Gutiérrez was included in the Spain U23 squad for the 2024 Summer Olympics.
+He scored a goal in the Group C match against the Dominican Republic, and later won the gold medal.